schettr1/ms1-registration-service/README.md

   "lastname" : "Chettri",
   "email" : "test@email.com"
   }</i></li>
+  <li>You should see new records created in database tables EMPLOYEE, EMAIL and PAYMENT.</li>
 </ul>

-You should see new records created in database tables EMPLOYEE, EMAIL and PAYMENT.

 ---